Ilxxll/MSE544_Week2_Hands_on/index.md

 - Upload `marco.py`, `script_env` ,`script`,`evaluate.py` to your folder on Hyak.

-- **Scrubbed administrators clean the file that have not been modifiled within 21 days.
-So if you want to keep your file and result, remember to download them to your local machine in time.**
+- **Scrubbed administrators will scrub files that have not been modified within 21 days.
+To avoid losing your files and results, make sure to download them to your local machine before this time period ends.**

-- Use the following command to get the `marcodata.tar.gz` file.
+- Use the following command to get the `marcodata.tar.gz` file to your own folder.

 `cp /mmfs1/gscratch/stf/ziyuz/week2/marcodata.tar.gz  /mmfs1/gscratch/scrubbed/[Youruwnetid]/marcodata.tar.gz`